John Golding (art historian): Artistic

 Golding's work was exhibited in Mexico City in 1958 and 1961, and was part of an exhibition in Lima, Peru, around 1960, which also included pieces by Carrington and her fellow surrealist Remedios Varo.
 His first solo exhibition was at Gallery One in London in 1962, where he exhibited the paintings from his time on the Amalfi Coast; another exhibition, the first in his abstract phase, followed in 1966 at the Axiom Gallery in Melbourne.
 His work was then included in the 1974 annual exhibition of British painting at the Hayward Gallery in London, curated by the painter Andrew Forge.
 He was subsequently given several solo exhibitions at major galleries in Britain and abroad, including the Yale Center for British Art in the United States (where Forge wrote the show's catalogue), Juda Rowan in London, the Oxford Museum of Modern Art, and galleries in Tokyo and Sydney.
 He made his last large-scale works around the year 2000.

 As a curator, Golding co-organised the 1970 exhibition Leger and Purist Paris at the Tate in London, with his former student Green, a curator at the gallery.
 He was an artistic trustee of the gallery between 1984 and 1991, and organised two further exhibitions there in 1994 and in 2002–2003.
 These were co-curated with another former student, the Picasso scholar Elizabeth Cowling.
-The second, which combined Picasso with Matisse, was also exhibited at the Grand Palais in Paris and the Museum of Modern Art in New York.
-He also curated (with Roland Penrose) the 1981 exhibition Picasso's Picassos at the Musée Picasso in Paris, and 1990's Braque: Still Lifes and Interiors at the Southbank Centre in London.
+The second, which displayed works by Picasso alongside those of Henri Matisse, was also exhibited at the Grand Palais in Paris and the Museum of Modern Art in New York.
+He also co-curated 1981's Picasso's Picassos at the Musée Picasso in Paris with Roland Penrose, and curated 1990's Braque: Still Lifes and Interiors at the Southbank Centre in London.